appacademy/unified-setup/github-setup.md

 git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager-core.exe"
 ```

 We now have WSL trying to use the git-credential-manager-core to facilitate our credentials management.
-The only problem is we don't have that installed.
-It comes bundled with git though so we can easily install it in Windows by using the installer found [here](https://git-scm.com/download/win).

-Once you've downloaded one of the "Git for Windows Setup" distributions (either 32-bit or more likely 64-bit) you can launch the installer and accept all the defaults.

-Now that git-credential-manager-core is installed, we can restart our terminal and utilize it.

 #### Mac
 MacOS has a built in password/secret manager called keychain.
 We can tell git to use keychain with the following line in our terminal: